vitorm04/docs.pt-br/docs/framework/app-domains/how-to-remove-an-assembly-from-the-gac.md

 ## <a name="removing-an-assembly-with-gacutilexe"></a>Remover um assembly com o Gacutil.exe

-No prompt de comando, digite o seguinte comando:
+No prompt de comando, digite o comando a seguir:

 **gacutil –u** \<*nome do assembly*>